geon-youn/blog-api/README.md

 #### Updating a specific blog post

-Perform a `put` request to `/api/post/update/:postid` where `postid` is a valid MongoDB id with the request body having:
+Perform a `put` request to `/api/post/update/:postid` where `postid` is the id of the post you're updating and `req.body` has:
 - `title`: the post's (modified) title.
 - `text`: the post's (modified) text.
 - `published`: the post's (modified) published status.

 Returns a json response with the modified blog post with `postid` in `post` if successful, otherwise errors in `message` and `errors`.
+Errors occur when:
+- Inputs are invalid.
+- `postid` isn't a valid MongoDB id.
+- Post with `postid` doesn't exist.
+- JWT is invalid (i.e. user doesn't exist or isn't logged in).
+- Requesting user isn't the author of the post.

 #### Deleting a specific blog post

-Perform a `delete` request to `/api/post/delete/:postid` where `postid` is a valid MongoDB id.
+Perform a `delete` request to `/api/post/delete/:postid` where `postid` is the id of the post to delete.

 Returns a json response with the deleted blog post in `post` if successful, otherwise errors in `message` and `errors`.
+Errors occur when:
+- `postid` isn't a valid MongoDB id.
+- Post with `postid` doesn't exist.
+- JWT is invalid (i.e. user doesn't exist or isn't logged in).
+- Requesting user isn't the author of the post.

+This request, if successful, also deletes all comments for `postid`.

 ### Comment API